Home Articles Proportion and Scale in Architecture, Art & Interior Design

 Proportion and scale in architecture are two of the most fundamental principles of design that determine how a building looks, feels, and functions.
 Whether you are designing a skyscraper or arranging furniture in a living room, understanding the difference between scale and proportion—and how they work together—is essential for creating spaces that are both beautiful and practical.
-Updated for 2025, this guide explores architectural proportions, scale in design, and their critical role in architecture, art, and interior design.
+This guide explores architectural proportions, scale in design, and their critical role in architecture, art, and interior design.

 What Is Proportion in Architecture?

 Proportion in architecture refers to the relative size and relationship of the various components of a building to one another.
 For example, the ratio of the height of a door to the height of a room, or the width of a window to the height of a wall.
 It is essential to keep the architectural proportions of a building in harmony with each other to create an aesthetically pleasing structure.
-In art and design, we define proportion as the balanced relationship between parts of a whole—proportion is linked to ratio, and understanding this connection is key to achieving visual harmony.
+In art and design, we define proportion as the balanced relationship between parts of a whole—proportion is defined as this ratio-based relationship, and understanding the connection between proportion and ratio is key to achieving visual harmony.

 What Is Scale in Architecture?
 Definition and Meaning